wp-plugins/media-downloader/readme.txt

 = How should I configure it?
 Where should I throw my MP3 files?
 How do I use this thing?
 What's the smart tag syntax? =

 An example may help...
-Let's say you have a folder called "music" under your root folder, and for its time it has some subfolders, like, "Beethoven", "Mozart", "Bach" and "Haendel".
+Say you have a folder called "music" under your root folder, and for its time it has some subfolders, as, "Beethoven", "Mozart", "Bach" and "Haendel".

 First of all, you should configure Media Downloader by typing "music" in the "MP3 Folder" field, on settings page (and then clicking on "Update Options", for sure).